Tracing the Roots: Art Ensemble of Chicago’s Great Black Music, Ancient To The FutureFri Oct 5th

 Such tragedies did of course put the Art Ensemble of Chicago to the test.
 And it’s true that from the 1990s on, output and live shows became more infrequent.
 But as always, the group kept their eye on the future; such forward thinking spirit had been built over four decades and over 50 albums.
 And in some sense, their history had built their future.
 Thanks to investing in their local community (amongst others with the cooperative ideas that were put into place with the AACM), it meant that new musical talent had always been supported, and a new generation of performers had been developed.

 Art Ensemble of Chicago’s line-up at Le Guess Who?
 2018 will consist of Roscoe Mitchell and Famoudou Don Moye next to trumpeter Hugh Ragin, who studied at the Creative Music Studio with Roscoe Mitchell in the late 70s; bassist Jaribu Shahid, who joined the Art Ensemble in 2004 after being a part of the Creative Arts Collective and working with a.o.
-Muhal Richard Abrams, Anthony Braxton, and Roscoe Mitchell; and Chicago cellist Tomeka Reid, recently described as a “New Jazz Power Source” by the New York Times, and having been a key member of ensembles led by Anthony Braxton, Roscoe Mitchell, and Nicole Mitchell, as well as various AACM-related groups.
+Muhal Richard Abrams, Anthony Braxton, and Roscoe Mitchell; Chicago cellist Tomeka Reid, recently described as a “New Jazz Power Source” by the New York Times, and having been a key member of ensembles led by Anthony Braxton, Roscoe Mitchell, and Nicole Mitchell, as well as various AACM-related groups; and Dudu Kouate, Senegalese percussion player, multi-instrumentist and singer, guardian and conserver of the musical and cultural traditions of his West African roots, who plays an infinity of little instruments and can even create a marvellous sound from pumpinks.

 Art Ensemble of Chicago will perform at Le Guess Who?
 2018 together with a.o.
 Neneh Cherry, Swamp Dogg, Nicole MItchell, Colin Stetson, Anoushka Shankar, Irreversible Entanglements feat.
 Pat Thomas, Lonnie Holley feat.
 Nelson Patton, Hailu Mergia, Jerusalem In My Heart, Kadri Gopalnath, Sons of Kemet XL, and many more.